rohitkori/B21CS065/README.md

 Description: Copies files or directories.
 It can be used to duplicate files within the same directory or copy files to a different directory.

 #### Answer 17
+Process Synchronization in XV6:

+Essential Concept:

+Crucial for managing shared resources, preventing interference, and ensuring consistency.
+Mechanisms in XV6:

+Locks:
+Control access to shared resources.
+Implemented with acquire() and release().

+Semaphores:
+Coordinate processes with signaling.
+Use sleep() and wakeup().

+Conditional Variables:
+Enable processes to wait for specific conditions.
+Implemented with sleep() and wakeup() in conjunction with locks.

+Benefits:
+Prevents race conditions and maintains consistency.
+Coordinates process execution and ensures orderly resource access.

 #### Answer 18

 #### Answer 19
+Implementation in XV6:

+Paging: XV6 uses paging to implement virtual memory.
+Virtual Address Space: Each process in XV6 has its own virtual address space.

+Page Table: The kernel manages the mapping of virtual pages to physical frames using a page table.

+Advantages:

+Increased Address Space: Allows programs to use more address space than physically available.

+Process Isolation: Ensures each process cannot access the memory of another, enhancing security.

+Ease of Process Creation: Simplifies the creation of new processes with standardized virtual address spaces.

+Demand Paging: Pages are loaded into physical memory only when needed, optimizing memory usage.

+Memory Protection: Enforces protection mechanisms like read-only and no-execute pages.

+Flexible Memory Management: Supports dynamic allocation and deallocation of memory during program execution.

 #### Answer 20
+The boot process of XV6 initiates with the computer's power-on, triggering the BIOS or UEFI to perform a power-on self-test (POST).
+Subsequently, the bootloader, often GRUB, is loaded into memory.
+Throughout the boot process and subsequent operation, the XV6 kernel is responsible for handling interrupts, ensuring the responsiveness and proper functioning of the system in response to external events and user activities.